bryson32/DeepLearning-LipReader/README.md

 - Mobile & Embedded Deployment: Optimize for on-device inference on smartphones or AR glasses.
 - Speaker Adaptation: Implement transfer learning for user-specific tuning.
 - This lip-reading AI is a cutting-edge proof of concept, demonstrating how deep learning and computer vision can enhance accessibility for deaf and hard-of-hearing communities.

+# NOTE
+- If you try to use my weights, it will SURELY not work, as my weights are trained to my lips and my lips only.
+The data collection method is also not incredible as it requires extreme precision when you click l -> recording.
+I plan on rewriting the data collection to be automated, and start at the exact moment your lips start moving, to remove this need for extreme precision.